Insights into the physics of neutron star interiors from pulsar glitches: Constraints on neutron star structure

 \section{Constraints on neutron star structure}

-In this section we present some methods that can be used to extract information on a glitching neutron star through its observed glitch behaviour.
-As often occurs in astrophysics, extrapolation of information is an indirect process, whose result depends on some state of the art microscopic input parameters and on the ability to build models that reproduce the relevant piece of physics.
-In the following, we describe two static constraints on the pinning forces and on entrainment, coming, respectively, from the observation of glitches of large amplitude and very active pulsars.
-Then, we discuss the information that can be extracted from the dynamical modelling of the spin-up phase.
+We now revise how to extract physical information from glitch observations.
+As often occurs in astrophysics, extrapolation is an indirect process, whose result depends on some microscopic input parameters and on the ability to build models that reproduce the relevant piece of physics.
+In the following, we describe two \emph{stationary}\footnote{ Namely, their implementation does not require any detailed modelling of the internal dynamics and depends only on the stationary structure of the rotating NS. } constraints on the pinning force and entrainment.
+More speculative ideas based on dynamical modelling are also briefly addressed in Sec.~\ref{sec:stronger}.